-Patient accounts receivable are recorded at net realizable value based on certain assumptions applicable to each payer.
-For third-party payers including Medicare, Medicaid and managed care, the net realizable value is based on the estimated contractual reimbursement percentage, which is based on current contract prices or historical paid claims data by payer.
+Patient accounts receivable are recorded at net realizable value based on certain assumptions applicable to each payor.
+For third-party payors including Medicare, Medicaid and managed care, the net realizable value is based on the estimated reimbursement percentage, which is based on current contract and program prices or historical paid claims data by payor.
 For self-pay accounts receivable, which includes patients who are uninsured and the patient responsibility portion for patients with insurance, the net realizable value is determined using estimates of historical collection experience.
 These estimates are adjusted for estimated conversions of patient responsibility portions, expected recoveries and anticipated changes in business and economic conditions, trends in federal, state and private employer healthcare coverage and other collection indicators.

 Patient accounts receivable can be impacted by the effectiveness of the Company's collection efforts.
-Additionally, significant changes in payer mix, business office operations, economic conditions or trends in federal, state and private employer healthcare coverage could affect the net realizable value of accounts receivable.
-The Company also continually reviews the net realizable value of accounts receivable by monitoring historical cash collections as a percentage of trailing operating revenues and retrospective reviews of historical reserve accuracy, as well as by analyzing current period revenue and admissions by payer classification, aged accounts receivable by payer, days revenue outstanding, the composition of self-pay receivables between pure self-pay patients and the patient responsibility portion of third-party insured receivables and the impact of recent acquisitions and dispositions.
+Additionally, significant changes in payor mix, business office operations, economic conditions or trends in federal, state and private employer healthcare coverage could affect the net realizable value of accounts receivable.
+The Company also continually reviews the net realizable value of accounts receivable by monitoring historical cash collections as a percentage of trailing operating revenues and retrospective reviews of historical reserve accuracy, as well as by analyzing current period revenue and admissions by payor classification, aged accounts receivable by payor, days revenue outstanding, the composition of self-pay receivables between pure self-pay patients and the patient responsibility portion of third-party insured receivables and the impact of recent acquisitions and dispositions.

-Patient accounts receivable is the Company's primary concentration of credit risk, which consists of amounts owed by various governmental agencies, managed care payers, commercial insurance companies, employers and patients.
+Patient accounts receivable is the Company's primary concentration of credit risk, which consists of amounts owed by various governmental agencies, managed care payors, commercial insurance companies, employers and patients.
 The Company manages its patient accounts receivable by regularly reviewing its accounts and contracts and by providing appropriate allowances for uncollectible amounts.
-The number of patients and payers limits concentration of credit risk from any one payer.